 Old Side Hotel — This boutique hotel, located in the Abanotubani neighbourhood is an excellent place to stay if your budget allows for a bit more than a hostel or guesthouse.
 Situated within walking distance of most of Tbilisi’s main attractions, they have a range of rooms available to suit all kinds of travellers, 24-hour reception, and an option to include breakfast in your nightly rate.
 Click here to see their latest prices

 Airbnb — If you are after your own apartment or would like to have a private room in a local’s home, then Airbnb is a great option for you.
 There are countless properties available on the platform to suit all personalities and budgets such as this super comfortable studio apartment.
-If you’re new to Airbnb, you can click here to get up to $40 off your first stay
+Click here to see the best Airbnbs in Tbilisi.

 Not quite what you’re looking for?
 Click here to browse more Tbilisi hotels